 We determined there were several audiences (sponsors, donors, referrers, media, staff and those who use Cholmondeley’s services) to be considered in the development but to not overcomplicate things, we decided on three main navigation pathways to service each of these groups.
 They were ‘About us’ for referrers, media, staff and sponsors, ‘How we can help’ for children and families who use the services, and ‘Support us today’ for donors and sponsors.

-Our objectives were for the website to:
+Our objectives were for the website were to:

 Portray Cholmondeley as a trusted organisation with a focus on children and family preservation.